You are listening to the Sean Hannity Radio Show Podcast.

 That's all you got.

-Now, if you tacked on August, Sean, you'd have another twenty-five days.
+Now, if you tacked on August, Sean, you'd have another 25 days, okay?

-But if you leave August, they go out of town, um, you're only gonna have 44 calendar days, legislative calendar days, in September, October, November, December, where they're supposed to get a budget and a debt ceiling and so forth.
+But if you leave August, they go out of town, you're only going to have 44 calendar days, legislative calendar days, in September, October, November, December, where they're supposed to get a budget and a debt ceiling and so forth.

-So that just shows you we lose 25 days unless they postpone the August recess vacation.
+So that just shows you we're going to lose 25 days unless they postpone the August recess vacation.

-And I would submit that so many Republicans favor these lower business tax rates.
+And I would submit as so many Republicans favor these lower business tax rates.

 The Republican caucus agrees with that.